zulip/zulip/templates/zerver/help/start-a-call.md

 1. Click on the link in the message to start or join the call.

 !!! tip ""
-    You can replace "Click to join video call" with anything you want.
+    You can replace `Click to join video call` with anything you want.

 {end_tabs}